trilitech/tezos-developer-docs/docs/architecture/protocol.md

 The nodes do this by running the protocol on top of a shell that does not change.

 This protocol is responsible for interpreting the transactions in each block.
-It also has provides the logic that identifies erroneous blocks.
+It also provides the logic that identifies erroneous blocks.

 Updates to the protocol can change this logic through the voting process.
 For information about the voting process, see [Governance](./governance).